EU regulation on preventing pellet losses to reduce microplastic pollution

 Opportunity

 Existing environmental laws and voluntary efforts by industry have so far failed to prevent plastic pellet pollution across the European Union.
-In 2023 new regulation was proposed by the European Commission which focuses on obligating actors in the plastic pellet supply chain to introduce measures to prevent plastic pellet loss and spills.
+In 2023 new regulation was proposed by the European Commission which focused on obligating actors in the plastic pellet supply chain to introduce measures to prevent plastic pellet loss and spills.

 Challenge